sameday-courier/woocommerce-plugin/readme.txt

 == Changelog ==

+= 1.0.19 =
+* Add new feature.
+This option allows customers to use the package opening service when their parcels are delivered to them by the courier.
+  Usage: In order to implement this new feature in your site, after update plugin you MUST refresh the Service list.

 = 1.0.18 =
-* Skip decimal validation on Edit Service menu on "Price" field.
+* Add an improvement.
+Skip decimal validation on Edit Service menu on "Price" field.

 = 1.0.17 =
-* Add hiperlink in admin zone that land you to Sameday eAWB platform.
+* Add new feature.
+Add hiperlink in admin zone that land you to Sameday eAWB platform.

 = 1.0.16 =
 * Update documentation.